D3One/White2Hack/Interview_HackUnderground.md

-## Interview about the w2hack public channel by the Hack Underground Telegram community editorial team
+## Interview about the w2hack telegram public channel by the Hack Underground (Telegram community) (c), 2018

-Hello, dear friends!
-Today's post is a bit unusual.
+_Hey, dear friends!
+So, today's post is a bit unusual.
 Over many years of my work—speaking at various conferences, forums, and events dedicated to information security issues, teaching educational courses, lecturing at universities, maintaining a personal blog, and other activities, including our w2hack public channel, I have received a large number of questions, suggestions, ideas, constructive and not-so-constructive criticism, and comments, the answers to which, I hope, will be of interest to a wide audience.
-All this is in my interview today!
+All this is in my interview today!_

 ### Interview

 **Editor:** Hello, everyone!
 Today we have Ivan, also known as [name hidden], author of the **w2hack** public page dedicated to information security, ethical hacking, and data protection issues.
 V: Ivan, hello!
 Thank you for taking the time to talk to us.
 Well, let's get started right away!
 O: Hello, everyone!
 Thank you for inviting me.
 I'm glad to be here and will try to answer all your questions.
 I'm ready, let's begin.

 #### Q: Please tell us, what does the w2hack public channel mean to you?
 A: I started running the public channel quite recently, with the first post published in March this year.
 However, the idea of creating a Telegram channel came to me much earlier.
 I thought about it a lot and gathered materials.
 If it weren't for the constant lack of time and overload of projects, I would have started earlier.
 Nevertheless, even in such a short time, I tried to fill the public channel with materials that I hope are interesting to my audience.